MauryaGhogare/Skin_Cancer_Detection/README.md

 - Images are normalized and resized before being fed into the model.
 - Tabular features are preprocessed and concatenated with image embeddings for classification.

-## Usage
-To use this dataset, ensure you have the necessary libraries installed (e.g., TensorFlow, PyTorch, pandas, etc.) and follow the provided scripts for training and evaluation.

-## License
-This dataset is provided for research purposes.
-Please refer to the accompanying license file for more details.

-## Acknowledgments
-We thank all contributors and participants of the SLICE-3D Challenge for their efforts in advancing skin lesion classification research.